yabbes/python/files2csv_readme.md

-## Automatized file export with Python
+## Automatized file cataloguing with Python

 I wrote a script with Python to create a catalogue of all files in a given directory in the csv format.